ConfederacyOfGaia/Gaia/feats.md

 You've trained in a specific style of combat, gaining the following benefits

-- Increase your Constitution, Dexterity or Strength score by 1.
+- Increase your Constitution, Dexterity, or Strength score by 1.
 - You learn one fighting style of your choice from the list available to the fighter class.
 You can’t take a Fighting Style option more than once, even if you later get to choose again.

 ## Commune with Nature